 Your ORLANDO, FL MUSIC RECORDING SCHOOL

-While Orlando and the surrounding area offers several options for learning audio engineering and music production, only one Orlando-Daytona Beach-Melbourne Music School gets you working as an audio student apprentice (extern) inside an actual recording studio where you will learn music production, audio engineering, mixing, live audio, electronic music-and its many sub-genres (trip hop, techno, house, trance and more), post production audio and club DJ.
-In the Orlando-Daytona Beach-Melbourne area, the best way to start a career in audio recording is by apprenticing in a recording studio in Orlando, Daytona Beach or Melbourne–and the RECORDING CONNECTION is the music school that can make that happen for you.
+While Orlando and the surrounding area offers several options for learning audio engineering and music production, only one Orlando-Daytona Beach-Melbourne Music School gets you working as an audio student extern inside an actual recording studio where you will learn music production, audio engineering, mixing, live audio, electronic music-and its many sub-genres (trip hop, techno, house, trance and more), post production audio and club DJ.
+In the Orlando-Daytona Beach-Melbourne area, the best way to start a career in audio recording is by externing in a recording studio in Orlando, Daytona Beach or Melbourne–and the RECORDING CONNECTION is the music school that can make that happen for you.

 Don’t make the mistake of spending 20-50 thousand dollars to go to a music audio trade school when you can spend far less money and go to music school in a real recording studio.
 Play it smart, get on the inside track, and get your education in a real-world environment.
 Our MUSIC RECORDING SCHOOL is the smartest, most cost efficient audio education program on the market today.